NihalM2001/NihalM2001/README.md

 - 👋 Hi, I’m @NihalM2001
 - 👀 I’m interested in freelancing in web development
-- 🌱 I’m currently pursuing a degree in computer science
+- 🌱 BSc.
+Computer Science Graduate
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 you can reach me on instagram at @nihalachu47 or using linkedin https://www.linkedin.com/in/nihal-murali-a5a0131b7/

 <!---
 NihalM2001/NihalM2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.